 "That's true," Hannibal said, and it was.
 Face was a worrier; he never let an opportunity to predict a disaster go by untaken.
 It made him a good planner, if not a good decider.
 He'd grow into that, he was trainable and Hannibal was, if he said so himself, a good trainer.
 He'd seen a lot of less promising boys turn into good officers and go on to commands of their own, and not a few of them had turned into good leaders.

 Not that Face was a boy anymore, of course.
-Even when they'd met he'd had a year – more – of college and another year in the service, and it hadn't really been accurate to call the kid a ‘boy' then, though he'd seemed improbably young (and so very golden), and that was nearly ten years ago.
+Even when they'd met he'd had a year -- more -- of college and another year in the service; just twenty but it hadn't really been accurate to call the kid a 'boy' then, though he'd seemed improbably young (and so very golden), and that was nearly ten years ago.
 Hannibal still thought of him as a kid, though; he probably always would.
-And not just a kid, of course; in some ways – important ways – the lieutenant was his kid.
+And not just a kid, of course; in some ways -- important ways -- the lieutenant was his kid.
 And his current predicament in large part Hannibal's responsibility.

 "Don't fret, Hannibal," the sergeant said.
 "We got nothin' but time comin' up.
 You'll figure it out, or it'll go away, one or the other."
 He looked at Hannibal for a moment.
 "It probably nothin' anyway."